tidepool-org/tidepool-org.github.io/DataProvenance.md

 * `"modifiedTime": "2014-08-05T16:11:00.991Z"` - the time that the modification happened.
 This would mean that we modified our event around 4pm UTC on August 5th.

 So, we now have two events stored in the Tidepool Platform.
 When we show you the data, we only show you the one with the newest "_version".
 But, if you ever run into the issue described above where you don't know what's up with your data, you can rest assured that the Tidepool Platform has all copies of your data safely stored away.
-So, in this new utopian world, you can deal with the above situation by:
+So, in this new utopian world, here's how you can deal with the above situation:

 1. Ask the platform for the history of the odd data points
 2. Notice that one of them was modified